Centre moves SC against rejection of plea to hang Nirbhaya’s killers separately

 Justice Suresh Kumar Kait directed the convicts to exhaust within seven days all the remedies available to them after which the authorities should act as per law.

-The high court however said: "It cannot be disputed that the convicts have frustrated the process by using delaying tactics."
+The high court, however, said, "It cannot be disputed that the convicts have frustrated the process by using delaying tactics."

 The Centre and the Delhi government had challenged the trial court's January 31 order staying "till further orders" the execution of all the four convicts in the case -- Mukesh Kumar Singh (32), Pawan Gupta (25), Vinay Kumar Sharma (26) and Akshay Kumar (31), who are lodged in Tihar Jail.